Flag of Rwanda: Adoption of the current flag

 The national flag was not immediately changed after the Tutsi-led Rwandan Patriotic Front (RPF) overthrew the Hutu-led government of Rwanda in 1994, which ended the Rwandan genocide.
-In 1999, the new RPF-dominated government announced it would change the national flag, ostensibly because of the existing flag's association with the Rwandan genocide and Hutu supremacy.
-A nationwide contest was held to determine the new flag's design, and a submission by Rwandan artist and engineer Alphonse Kirimobenecyo was ultimately selected.
+In 1999, the new RPF government announced that, as part of its reconciliation campaign, it would change the national flag, which had become associated with the Rwandan genocide and Hutu extremism.
+A nationwide contest was held to determine the new flag's design, and a submission by Rwandan artist and engineer Alphonse Kirimobenecyo was selected.
 On 25 October 2001, the Rwandan parliament voted to amend the constitution to change the national symbols.
 The new national flag was subsequently adopted along with a new national anthem on 31 December 2001.
 Kirimobenecyo intended for his design to be a symbol of unity, patriotism, and hope.
 However, a number of Rwandans interviewed by American anthropologist Jennie E. Burnet before the flag's adoption expressed doubts about the government's official explanation for the change and viewed the move as an attempt by the RPF to assert its political power.